dbojado/python-exercises/README.md

+# Python Practice
-This is my python intro exercises files
+This is my Python exercises files